Fxztam/roogeos/README.md

 1. Validation and Indexing (Management / Analyzing)
 1. GeoJSON RESTful Data Service & Map viewing (Viewing) .

-I developed and checked the whole process on my Always Free Oracle Autonomous Transaction Processing (ATP) database in Frankfurt.
+I developed and checked the whole process on my Always Free Oracle Autonomous Transaction Processing (ATP) Cloud Database in Frankfurt.

 #### Thank you Oracle for providing these awesome technologies - it gave me a lot of pleasure!